Table of Contents

 To reduce percolation, the water should not be allowed to stand for a longer period.
 This can be done by removing obstructions like bushes, jungles, and forests and improving the slopes of the natural drainage lines.

 h.
 Adopting better methods of irrigation such as drip irrigation and sprinkler irrigation.

 i.
-Lowering full supply level (FSL) of the canal
+Lowering the full supply level (FSL) of the canal

 Seepage from unlined canals can be reduced by lowering the FSL of the canal.

 By using subsurface water lift irrigation should be adopted in place instead of canal irrigation, where there are possibilities of waterlogging.
 Lift irrigation utilizes underground water and hence maintains the water table at a lower level.

 We are sorry that this post was not useful for you!